-To maintain its active status throughout the academic year, a registered student organization must meet or submit the following criteria to the Student Union & Activities.
+To maintain its active status throughout the academic year, a registered student organization must meet or submit the following criteria to Student Union & Activities.

-- 1. File a list of its current officers and SOAC/GSOAC representative within 10 university business days from the day of elections and file notification of subsequent changes when such occur. - 2.
-File a list of its current advisors within 10 university business days of the acceptance of the full-time faculty or staff advisor to the position.
+- File a list of its current officers and SORC representative within 10 university business days from the day of elections and file notification of subsequent changes when such occur. - File a list of its current advisors within 10 university business days of the acceptance of the full-time faculty or staff advisor to the position.
 Notification of advisor changes should also be made within 10 university business days. - 3.
 Submit all changes in documents on file relating to the organization (i.e., revisions to constitution, changes in statement of purpose, procedures for handling organization funds or membership requirements).
 Registered student organizations shall be responsible for updating any revisions to their local and affiliate constitutions with Student Union & Activities within 10 business days of any changes.
-Should an organizational dispute occur that involves university intervention, registered student organizations are bound by the constitution and by-laws on file with Student Union & Activities. - 4.
-Conduct its affairs in a lawful manner as a collaborative entity, in accordance with the constitution and by-laws it has on file, and applicable policies, rules, regulations and standards of the university and/or federal, state, and/or local statutes. - 5.
-Registered Student Organizations are required to function (on and off campus) within established guidelines including, but not limited to, University Operating Policies and Procedures.
+Should an organizational dispute occur that involves university intervention, registered student organizations are bound by the constitution and bylaws on file with Student Union & Activities. - Conduct its affairs in a lawful manner as a collaborative entity, in accordance with the constitution and by-laws it has on file, University Operating Policies and Procedures and/or federal, state, and/or local laws. - 5.
+Solicitation on campus by registered student organizations may not abridge any contractual agreements of Texas Tech University.
+To avoid violations, registered student organizations should seek clarification on any solicitation initiatives or materials with the Student Union & Activities staff.

-- 6. Solicitation on campus by registered student organizations may not abridge any contractual agreements of Texas Tech University.
-To avoid violations, registered student organizations should seek clarification on any solicitation initiatives or materials with the Student Union & Activities staff. - 7.
-Ensure off-campus individuals or organizations whose appearance on campus is sponsored by the organization observe all applicable policies, rules, regulations and standards of the university. - 8.
+- Ensure off-campus individuals or organizations whose appearance on campus is sponsored by the organization observe all University Operating Policies and Procedures as well as federal, state, and local law. - 7.
 In accordance with Texas Education Code, Section 51.9361, all registered student organizations are required to attend training sessions on the topic of risk management as it relates to individuals, organization functions, and/or activities.
 Social fraternities and sororities and Sports Clubs are required to attend the Clay R. Warren Memorial Risk Management Retreat annually.
 Student Union & Activities and/or other designated departments may require other student organizations to attend the Clay R. Warren Memorial Risk Management Retreat in order to fulfill this requirement.
-Student organizations not required to attend will participate in an alternative risk management training opportunity identified by Student Union & Activities. - Student Union & Activities and/or the Student Judicial Programs may suspend the registration of an organization for noncompliance with the regulations and/or standards as set forth in the Student Handbook.
+Student organizations not required to attend will participate in an alternative risk management training opportunity identified by Student Union & Activities. - 8.
+Student Union & Activities and/or Student Judicial Programs may suspend the registration of an organization for noncompliance with the regulations and/or standards as set forth in the Student Handbook.
+Anonymous reporting limits the University's ability to respond to alleged individual and/or organizational noncompliance.